Paramount Parks: Theme

-Perhaps the most notable change between park owners, Kings Island's $20 million indoor Tomb Raider: The Ride had its water effects, lasers, Hollywood lighting, pre-show, synchronized musical score, film props, artificial fog, and flame effects removed.
-Notably, The Crypt at Kings Dominion, similar to the ride at Kings Island with the exception that it was outdoors, retained all of its original theming, music, film props, lighting, fog, and flames.
+One of the most notable changes happened to Kings Island's $20 million indoor Tomb Raider: The Ride, which needed to have its special effects removed, including its highly themed pre-show based on the film.
+In addition, its water effects, lasers, Hollywood lighting, musical score, artificial fog, and flame effects were all removed and not replaced.
+On the other hand, The Crypt at Kings Dominion, which was more lightly themed to the film, retained many of its effects including lighting, fog, and flames.

 Sale to Cedar Fair

 On January 27, 2006, the then-newly minted CBS Corporation announced its intent to sell Paramount Parks due to the fact that it did not fit well within the company's core business (producing and distributing television content).
 A number of groups expressed interest in purchasing the company, several placed bids, and on May 22, 2006, Cedar Fair announced it had outbid competitors and intended to purchase all five parks in the Paramount Parks chain, including Star Trek: The Experience at the Las Vegas Hilton and the management agreement of Bonfante Gardens.
 On June 30, 2006, Cedar Fair announced that it had completed its acquisition of Paramount Parks from CBS Corporation in a cash transaction valued at US$1.24 billion.
 Shortly following the transfer of ownership, Cedar Fair began the process of integrating the two companies.
 With the purchase of the Paramount Parks, Cedar Fair LP announced that it would do business under the name Cedar Fair Entertainment Company.
 Cedar Fair LP remains the legal company name.